-The Mediterranean diet which brings together carefully jointed common food types and healthful habits with the goal of enriching a person’s life with proper amount of fish, beans, grains, poultry and olive oil, is one of the most popular diets people enthusiastically follow.
+The Mediterranean diet, which brings together carefully jointed common food types and healthful habits with the proper amount of fish, beans, grains, poultry, and olive oil, is one of the most popular diets people enthusiastically follow.

-And the diet’s vast following is not surprising at all as it promotes healthy and happy life for many.
-But still, for newcomers trying to get their feet wet into the world of the Mediterranean diet, figuring out of what to and not to eat can be confusing.
+And the diet’s vast following is not surprising as it promotes a healthy and happy life for many.
+But still, for newcomers trying to get their feet wet into the world of the Mediterranean diet, figuring out what to and not to eat can be confusing.

 Don’t worry – we will make that task easier for you.
-Without further ado, here are the list of foods you should absolutely avoid on the Mediterranean diet:
+Without further ado, here is the list of foods you should avoid on the Mediterranean diet: